Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Methodology

-The function values of anomalies deviate from the major data, and a larger value suggests a higher probability of being an anomaly.
+We can calculate a metric value $f$ of a sample with the function $f(\cdot)$.
+The metric values of anomalies deviate from the major samples, and a larger deviation suggests a higher probability of being an anomaly.
 However, selecting or designing an effective $f(\cdot)$ requires prior domain knowledge about the tasks and there is almost no universal metric to fit various datasets.
-Therefore, an intuitive practice is to directly learn the metrics through a neural network and enlarge the deviation between normal and abnormal data to improve the detection capability.
-However, the prerequisite for the correct expansion of the score disparity is that we can distinguish between the normal and abnormal data, which seems to be a paradox.
-It is not a simple task for the scoring network to assign correct scores to samples in the unsupervised settings, especially to the samples in the transition field.
+Therefore, an intuitive practice is to directly learn the metric through a neural network, denoted as the scoring network, rather than a pre-defined one.
+The learned metric can be used to evaluate the abnormal degrees of samples, and it is more reliable because it is learned from the data without assumption bias.
+We expect that the scores of normal data and abnormal data under this metric are significantly different, thus achieving more accurate anomaly detection.
+However, it seems impossible for the scoring network to assign correct anomaly scores to samples in an unsupervised setting, especially for samples in transition fields.